Car service

 • Are your tyres roadworthy?

-These are just some of the areas covered by a service, there are others to be done according to the logbook.
+These are just some of the areas covered by a service; there are others that need to be done according to the logbook.

-If your vehicle is on a 6-month service schedule and you have let it lapse to 9-months, your mechanic reported at the last service the brake fluid was okay and you had 6 months wear left on your brakes.
+If your vehicle is on a 6-month service schedule and you have let it lapse to 9 months, your mechanic reported at the last service the brake fluid was okay, and you had 6 months of wear left on your brakes.

-At 9-months your brakes have most likely worn to an unsafe thickness, causing excessive heat in the brake system which effects the brake fluids ability to function correctly.
+At 9 months, your brakes have most likely worn to an unsafe thickness, causing excessive heat in the brake system, which affects the brake fluids' ability to function correctly.

 At the vehicles last service the tyres were inflated to the correct pressure, ensuring they made good contact with the road.Tyres and Wheel alignment 1